This document desribes a «break-glass» mechanism based on SSH certificate-based authentication with authorization implemented via NSS and PAM modules

 - Authentication Methods

-SSH User Authentication Protocol
+SSH User Authentication Protocol phases:

 - client sends

-message - if username is not valid then server sends either
+SSH_MSG_USERAUTH_REQUESTmessage - if username is not valid then server sends either

-or authentication method list - client selects one of the methods from the list and again sends the request to the server
+SSH_MSG_USERAUTH_FAILUREor authentication method list - client selects one of the methods from the list and again sends the request to the server

 - if the server requires more than one authentication method then server sends partial success